dlimyh98/EinsteinBoys/README.md

 2. Navigate to the root folder of the cloned repository (.../Damien/Downloads/EinsteinBoys)

-3. 'npm run start' in the root folder
+3. 'npm install' in the root folder

-4. Navigate to the backend folder (.../Damien/Downloads/EinsteinBoys/backend)

-5. 'node server.js' in the backend folder
+4. 'npm run start' in the root folder

 ## Troubleshooting tips for errors